 What is the reason to hear quite negative reaction on the community energy sector?
 Is it because of the peer review focus defined or this is a kind of general perception?

-Is there available information for the initial start of the project design – subsidy for fesibility, mapping of potential sites for projects?
+Is there available information for the initial start of the project design – subsidy for feasibility, mapping of potential sites for projects?

 Is there an updated inventory of assets of local government to be used for community energy projects?